dariusk/wordnik-hackathon/README.md

 The Wordnik / Bot Summit Hackathon

-For more information, see the website (coming soon).
+For more information, see [the website](http://tinysubversions.com/stuff/wordnik-hackathon/).

 ## When is this?